Dear Friends of Pensioners in the NW.

 Our present campaigning (alongside the NPC) is to fight to bring back the NHS to the public arena, get a commitment from politicians before the next general election to sign and agree the NPC‘s Manifesto and also for politicians to agree to the Dignity Code.

 All these aims can only be achieved if Pensioners stand firm together and show governments we cannot and will not be ignored.
 You can join as a group at £20 a year.
 We are currently looking at how to introduce a personal membership scheme.
-You will be welcome at all our meetings and receive all information by either e-mail or the post whichever you prefer.
+You will be welcome at all our meetings and receive all information by either e-mail or post, whichever you prefer.

 Don’t sit at home wondering what we can do.
 Come with us and support our ongoing efforts.